 The rest of the tax bill is paid to the Greenville Fire District (11%), Westchester County (9%), Greenburgh for Town-wide services (1.5%), and to water/sewer/refuse districts (2.5%).

-Click here for the full EIC financial feasibility report, released in January 2017, which includes financial projections if Edgemont provides its own police protection and public works services rather than securing them through inter-municipal contracts.
-This report was developed over a six-month period by Zions Public Finance and The Novak Consulting Group, who concluded that Edgemont: "would be able to provide a high level of service with the existing revenues that will credit to the Village" and stated "the projected operating surplus would provide your Village government with flexibility on debt repayment, community investment, and taxation levels."
+Click here for the full consultant-prepared report, released in January 2017, which includes financial projections if Edgemont provides its own police protection and public works services rather than securing them through inter-municipal contracts.
+This report was developed over a six-month period by Zions Public Finance and The Novak Consulting Group, who concluded that Edgemont is financially feasible and "would be able to provide a high level of service with the existing revenues that will credit to the Village" and stated "the projected operating surplus would provide your Village government with flexibility on debt repayment, community investment, and taxation levels."

-Shared services are supported by New York laws are strongly encouraged by Governor Cuomo.
-Inter-municipal agreements eliminate duplication and save taxpayers money throughout the state, including in Westchester County.
+Shared services are supported by New York laws and strongly encouraged by Greenburgh Town Supervisor Paul Feiner, Westchester County Executive George Latimer, and New York State Governor Andrew Cuomo.
+Inter-municipal agreements leverage economies of scale, reduce duplication, and ultimately save taxpayers money throughout the state, including in Westchester County.

-The EIC believes that a shared services plan between Edgemont and Greenburgh for police, public works, and potentially other services would be mutually beneficial.
-Edgemont would enjoy service continuity, while the Town would earn contract revenue and minimize budget impact.
+The EIC believes that a shared services plan between Edgemont and Greenburgh for police, public works, and potentially other services would be mutually beneficial (click here for an example of a town government in New York that extensively utilizes inter-municipal agreements).
+Under such a plan, Edgemont would enjoy service continuity, while the Town would earn contract revenue and minimize the revenue impact to the unincorporated area.

 Feasibility Presentation Videos